 Some of the best views can be seen while hiking the Fountain Valley Trail as well as Willow Creek Trail.

-Roxborough State Park is considered one of the best winter hikes near Denver because the trails are fairly level and you are shielded from the cold winds.
+Roxborough State Park is considered one of the best hikes near Denver because the trails are fairly level and you are shielded from the cold winds.

 A Colorado State Parks pass is required to get into Roxborough State Park, but you’ll get access to some of the best trails and views you’ve ever seen.

 Distance: 2.3 miles

 These are just some of the best winter hikes near Denver that are great for beginners.

 Hiking in the snow isn’t the same as hiking in the summer, so be sure to dress warm and take your time.

 If you’re looking for other hiking spots, check out our list of super easy Colorado winter hikes that are safe and easy to hike!